mbensmida/sphinx-poc/docs/GettingStarted.rst

 -------------------

 1. Simply select Event from the drop-down menu.
 The menu will be updated into the Add event form.

 |image37|

 2. Give details for your event, including: Title, From and To dates, time.
-For more details, see `Creating a new event <#PLFUserGuide.ManagingYourCalendars.SchedulingEvent.CreatingNewEvent>`__.
+   For more details, see :ref:`Creating a new event <CreatingNewEvent>`.

 3. Select the calendar where your event will be created from the Select Calendar drop-down menu.